 It was actually a very nice event.
 Casual clothes and music, I hadn’t been to anything like that before.
 Sure beats the whole creepy, awkward wake/funeral deal.

 Seeing that it was relaxed, yet jam-packed and no one I knew had even shown up yet since it was an all afternoon affair, I gave my condolences and scooted back home leaving my son with his friends.

 Now back home and my gram just finished with lunch, I had to deal with the fact that she had put off taking a shower for too long.
-I suspect she had done a poor job when she was in the shower before this point.
+I’d suspected she had done a poor job when she was in the shower at this point.
 I couldn’t put off the inevitable any longer.
-I was going to have to go in with her.
-I was hoping it was going to go smoothly.
+I was going to have to go in with her, hoping it was going to go smoothly.

-I suggested it was time to get in that shower.
+Suggesting it was time to get in that shower.
 I told her I had everything ready.
-I had a mental plan and just kept moving.
-I had the heater on, the towels ready.
+I had a plan and just kept moving.
+Heater on, the towels ready.
 I put everything in my reach so I could guide everything how it needed to happen.

 It’s become another way life is like sales, don’t offer a question that they can say “no” to.

 With dementia, anything requiring multiple steps can confuse them.
 I believe she was getting in the shower and only doing some of the necessary actions.

 This turned out to explain so many things.
 Why we have poop tracked around the bathroom when she is done.
 Why she doesn’t smell very clean when she comes out.
 I will leave out the gory details.

 I will tell you, as I performed tasks such as giving her shampoo which she then rubbed on her arms or the fact that when I handed her the deodorant and it felt full despite having bought it quite some time ago, I knew my going into the bathroom with her was now our new normal.